8 cool tips to help you pack light, like a pro

 I would then be required to lug the beast containing all my worldly possessions into cars, onto buses, on and off trains, through airports, streets, hotels, motels, hostels and worst of all, up and down countless flights of stairs.
 After busting my hump through six torturous weeks in Europe and requiring several painful visits to the chiropractor upon my return, I decided to take a stand against over-packing.
 I had finally had enough of living like a rogue gypsy turtle and decided it was time to downsize.

 In packing for a one-week trip to Bali I decided to make the bold move of not taking a suitcase or checked luggage of any kind.
 Instead, I opted for a backpack big enough to take as carry-on luggage.
-Don’t worry, even the stewardess at the check-in counter was shocked “Checked luggage today Miss?”
-“Oh, erm no. Just the backpack” “…..
-Oh…. oh… yes of course…how silly of me… a whole week and you….
-Just the backpack, not a problem Miss”.
+Don’t worry, even the steward at the check-in counter was surprised.
+“Checked luggage today sir?”
+“Oh, no. Just the backpack” “…..
+Oh…. oh… yes of course…a whole week and you….
+Just the backpack, not a problem sir”.

-Despite a few initial setbacks I’ve perfected the art and no longer struggle under the weight of cardigans, vests and assorted leggings.
-My feeble wrists rejoice at the freedom of not having to wrestle 35 kilos worth of shoes from the airport conveyor belt and most importantly, I no longer bear the shame of the bright neon ‘heavy load, bend at the knees’ tag usually affixed to my bulging suitcase.
+Despite a few initial setbacks I’ve perfected the art and no longer struggle under the weight of cardigans, extra shoes and assorted clothing I’ll never wear.
+My back rejoices at the freedom of not having to wrestle 35 kilos worth of luggage from the airport conveyor belt and most importantly, I no longer bear the shame of the bright neon ‘heavy load, bend at the knees’ tag usually affixed to my bulging suitcase.
 Packing light isn’t easy but you get the hang of it.
 You’ll find with less luggage you’re able to move between locations a lot faster, freeing up your time to see more of your holiday destination and your lower back will thank you.

 Be honest

 This is the most important one.
-If you haven’t worn that beige, knitted jumper that makes you look chubby in the six months since you bought it you sure aren’t going to wear it when you know you’ll be photographed.
+If you haven’t worn that jacket you bought six months ago, you sure aren’t going to wear it on holiday when you know you’ll be photographed.
 So don’t pack it and don’t pack anything else that you think you ‘might’ like to wear.
 All packed items must have a proven history of good field performance.

 Play favourites